linas/archeo/README.md

   databases and complex data.
 Allow data forensics and data recovery.
   Do things that data archivists need.
 Handle medical data, business data, science data.
 Scale to exabytes.
 Big-Ten accounting firms offer asset tracking for large accounts.
-IBM offers data management systems for large corporations.
+IBM offers information management systems for large corporations.
 How do they deal with this?
 * Build the foundations for AI.

 Don't laugh at that last bullet.
 Yes, you and I both are tired of the